State Income Taxes

 It may be possible, during a first or last semester at GW, to not meet the residency requirements of one of our three local states.
 If this is the case and state tax is withheld from your paychecks.
 You will be able to get the money back by filing a claim for refund on a return of the state where the tax was withheld (i.e., DC, MD or VA).

-All nonresident alien students holding F-1, J-1, M-1 or Q-1 status and receiving any form of payment from within the United States must each file an annual tax return with IRS.
-The forms to file are Form 1040NR-EZ: U.S. Income Tax Return for Certain Nonresident Aliens With No Dependents or Form 1040NR: U.S. Nonresident Alien Income Tax Return.
-Forms must be filed with the IRS by April 15 of the following year if the income received was earned for the performance of services.
+All nonresident alien students and scholars holding F-1, J-1, M-1 or Q-1 status and receiving any form of payment from within the United States must each file an annual tax return with IRS.
+The form to file is Form 1040-NR, U.S. Nonresident Alien Income Tax Return.
+Form 1040-NR must be filed with the IRS by April 15 of the following year if the income received was earned for the performance of services.
 If the only money received was via scholarship, fellowship, or stipend, then the return is due June 15.

-Once the student qualifies for resident alien status, however, he/she should no longer file Forms 1040NR/1040NR-EZ, unless required to do so under the dual-status alien filing requirements (see IRS Publication 519 (PDF)).
-Resident aliens have the same tax responsibilities as U.S. citizens and must file Form 1040, 1040A or 1040-EZ as applicable.
+Once the student or scholar qualifies for resident alien status, however, he/she should no longer file Form 1040-NR, unless required to do so under the dual-status alien filing requirements (see IRS Publication 519 (PDF)).
+Resident aliens have the same tax responsibilities as U.S. citizens and must file Form 1040.

 You may want to consult IRS Publication 519, or a tax professional to determine whether you must file a return and which form to file.

-Students who are residents of DC or MD must file a state income tax return, generally by April 15, whenever they are required to file a federal return (or when requesting a refund) even if they are only residents of the state for part of the year.
-The filing requirements for residents of VA include a gross income threshold, which may be slightly below the federal filing limit.
-Check with the VA Form 760 or 760-S instructions for details.
+Students and scholars who are residents of DC or MD must file a state income tax return, generally by April 15, whenever they are required to file a federal return (or when requesting a refund) even if they are only residents of the state for part of the year.
+The filing requirements for residents of VA include a gross income threshold, which is different from the federal filing limit.
+Check the VA Form 760 instructions for details.
 VA returns are due May 1.
 VA has a separate form called 760PY for part-year residents while MD and DC ask questions about part year residency on their main tax forms (D-40 for DC and 502 for MD).
-Part-year residents cannot use the short forms (DC Form D-40EZ and MD Form 503).

-Lastly, all income reported on the federal return, with the exception of the tax-free scholarships that are reported on Form 1040NR or 1040NR-EZ, must be reported on the state return.
+Lastly, all income reported on the federal return must be reported on the state return.
 This includes taxable stipends.

 Withholding Forms and Certificates of Nonresidence